 UPDATED: February 4th 2017 – Article was updated to remove and replace a few recommended products that are no longer available, as well as updating my long lens photo pack recommendations, having used some newer products that have hit the market since this guide was first published.
+January 2018 – A few tweaks were made to keep things up-to-date with current product models.

 I’ve just returned from a two week wildlife photography expedition in the Chilcotin Mountains of British Columbia where I was photographing grizzly bears from a kayak.
 Since the memories are fresh in my mind I thought it would be the perfect time to craft a list of essential items for wildlife photographers.
-My previous list, 21 Essential Pieces Of Gear For The Travelling Photographer, was very popular and is also worth a look since most people do travel to their wildlife photography locations!
+My previous list, 21 Essential Pieces of Gear for the Travelling Photographer, was very popular and is also worth a look since most people do travel to their wildlife photography locations!

 Quick Reference List